 The Waterloo square (Waterlooplein) has even been honoured in a famous Amsterdam song in the melody of Aux Champs-Elysees and it deserves it.
 The Waterlooplein hosts not only a bric-a-brac kinda flea market (including furniture) but also lots of new (cheap) vintage and second hand clothing.
 The market Waterloo Square Market is closed on Sundays. (see photo on top)

 5. Art market at Amsterdam Rembrandtplein, every Sunday

 The Rembrandt Art Market takes place every week on Sunday at Rembrandtplein.
 It’s a modern art market.
 Just like the art market on Spui you can find here all sort of paintings and drawing, often with an Amsterdam theme.
-But there is also jewellery and wood carvings.
+But there is also jewelry and wood carvings.
 The market is free to visit and the artists is present so you can talk to the artist about the work.
 Great for an original souvenir!